Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 ("CL-USER>" is the command prompt from the SLIME REPL, indicating that CL-USER is the currently active package).

 Programs always start in the COMMON-LISP-USER package, which also goes by the nickname CL-USER.
-This package has all the symbols you know and love from the ANSI spec: `car`, `cdr`, `loop`, `defun`, etc. We'll explore CL-USER in more detail later on.
+This package gives access to all the symbols you know and love from the ANSI spec: `car`, `cdr`, `loop`, `defun`, etc. We'll explore CL-USER in more detail later on.
 The macro `(in-package <package-name>)` changes the currently active package.

 	:::lisp
 	CL-USER> *package*